akskettu-hub/NLP_App_Group_TALL/README.md

 ## About our project
 Hi!
 We are **Team TALL (Tzang, Aleksi, Liisa, Lisa)**!
 This repository is for the group project for the course **"Building NLP Applications"**.

-Our project is a **search engine** designed to search within the **Supreme Court precedence rulings of Finland**.
-The goal of our application is to make these court rulings more open and accessible to the public and to non-finish speaking.
+This project is a search engine for the Supreme Court of Finland's rulings.
+The aim is to make these rulings more accessible to the public, especially those unfamiliar with legal language.
+The app allows users to search using **Boolean search**, **TF-IDF search**, and **Neural search**, with support for English queries that retrieve results from Finnish texts.

-The search engine supports multiple search modes:
-- **Boolean Search**: Allows searching using logical operators (AND, OR, NOT) for precise results.
-- **TF-IDF Search**: Uses term frequency-inverse document frequency to rank relevant documents.
-- **Neural Search**: Supports **English queries** and finds relevant matches within **Finnish legal texts** using machine learning techniques.

 ## Data
 The data for this project consists of the rulings of the Finnish Supreme Court from **2015-2025**, totaling **953 rulings**, scraped from **Finlex**, a public database for Finnish law and legal documents maintained by the **Finnish Ministry of Justice**.
 The data is stored in JSON format at the location `final_project/data/database.json`.